 European shares slip, led by utilities and banks

-LONDON, Feb 15 (Reuters) - European shares nudged lower on Friday, held back by weak utilities and banks, although some strategists saw technical and other evidence of scope for renewed gains.
+LONDON Feb 15 (Reuters) - European shares nudged lower on Friday, held back by weak utilities and banks, though strategists reckoned that any dips in the equity markets should be seen as a buying opportunity.

-The STOXX Europe 600 Utilities Index and the Banks index were both among the worst performing European sectors, nursing respective falls of 0.6 percent and 0.7 percent.
+The STOXX Europe 600 Utilities Index and the Banks index were both among the worst performing European sectors, off 0.6 percent.

 Utilities were knocked by a 3.3 percent drop in Spanish power company Iberdrola, which traders attributed to signs that lender Bankia might be looking to sell its stake in the company.